Course Coordinator:Elizabeth Wheeley (ewheeley@usc.edu.au) School:School of Education and Tertiary Access

 Not applicable

-This course is part of a capstone experience in your final semester of study.
-The learning gained from EDU421 Using Data for Learning and EDU415 Teacher as Researcher will culminate in practice in your final SPE, EDU411 Professional Experience: The Professional Teacher, where you will engage in practice-based research in the role of a teacher.
+This course is designed to be part of a capstone experience in the final year of study.
+The learning gained from this course will support Professional Experience: The Professional Teacher, where you will engage in practice-based research in the role of a teacher.
 This learning is designed to support your Teacher Performance Assessment (TPA).

 Standard Grading (GRD)